 - The move from an asset-purchasing to a service-purchasing way of working will change the recognition of the expense within the company P&L, with a decline in depreciation being offset by an increase in Opex/IT services

-- This will change expense recognised within EBITDA (Opex - IT services) and below the line (depreciation/amortisation), and so we should anticipate an impact on performance measurement criteria.
+- This will change expense recognised within EBITDA (Opex - IT services) and below the line (depreciation/amortisation), and so you should anticipate an impact on performance measurement criteria.

-Make sure that you adjust how your Exec are incentivised in an Opex world.
+Make sure that you adjust how your Exec Committee are incentivised in an Opex world.